-- Choose Apple (€) > Shut Down. - Press the power (ひ) button on the front of your Mac Pro and click Shut Down in the dialogue box that appears.
+- Choose Apple (€) > Shut Down. - Press the Control and Eject keys, and then click Shut Down in the dialogue box that appears.

-NOTICE: Do not turn off your Mac Pro by turning off the switch on a power strip or by pulling out your Mac Pro's power plug (unless you can't turn off your Mac Pro any other way).
+NOTICE: Do not turn off your Mac Pro by turning off the switch on a power strip or by unplugging your Mac Pro's power plug (unless you can't turn off your Mac Pro any other way).
 Your files or system software could be damaged if your Mac Pro is not shut down properly.